Rogdham/pyzstd/README.rst

 The interface is similar to Python's bz2/lzma module.

-* Includes zstd v1.4.5 source code
+Includes zstd v1.4.5 source code.
-* Due to the use of `Argument Clinic <https://docs.python.org/3/howto/clinic.html>`_, only supports Python 3.7+

 Links